-- 1. On a quarterly basis, BHS Administrative Services Unit (ASU) staff will prepare a letter pertaining to disallowances that will be sent to Contractors indicating that the County shall be entitled to recoup the disallowances. - 2.
-Within 90 days of the end of the fiscal year, ASU staff will ensure that all disallowances are included in the calculation of the year-end provider payment settlement.
-Notices will be sent to all Contractors that are entitled to additional payment or are subject to recoupment because of overpayment to the Contractor. - 3.
-Contractors that have been overpaid may elect to repay the recoupment via check or an offset from future payments. - If the contractor pays by check, the check is received by ASU staff and forwarded to Financial Management staff for deposit.
-The payment is logged in the contract file along with a copy of the payment. - If no check is received by ASU within 15 business days from the date of the letter to the Contractor; the recoupment amount is deducted from the next scheduled provider payment.
+- On a monthly basis, BHS S&F staff process invoices based on Year-To-Date units.
+Any disallowances adjusted out from the Electronic Health Records will automatically reduce the payment to the providers.
+In any circumstances that disallowance can't be adjusted out from the Electronic Health Record, a manual disallowance calculations will be prepared and will prepare a letter pertaining to disallowances that will be sent to Contractors indicating that the County shall be entitled to recoup the disallowances. - Within thirteen (13) month after end of the fiscal year, S&F staff will reconcile units to ensure that all disallowances are included in the calculation of the year-end provider payment settlement.
+Notices will be sent to all Contractors that are entitled to additional payment or are subject to recoupment because of overpayment to the Contractor. - Contractors that have been overpaid may elect to repay the recoupment via check or an offset from future payments.

+- If the contractor pays by check, the check is received by S&F Fiscal Team staff and will forwarded to S&F Budget Team staff for deposit.
+The payment is logged in the contract file along with a copy of the payment. - If no check is received by S&F within fifteen (15) business days from the date of the letter to the Contractor; the recoupment amount is deducted from the next scheduled provider payment.